3 fiction lead magnet ideas to help you attract more readers

 Nope.

-Here are a few suggestions to get you thinking.
+Here are a few suggestions for other “freebies” you can create for your ideal readers.

 Fiction lead magnet idea #1: How to do something